reid-a/hpc-carpentry.org/_posts/2020/05/2020-05-04-conversations-teaching-git-github.md

       <li>Consider adding code examples to the git lessons in addition to the text examples already provided This will go a long way in showing use cases that collaborative document platforms do not cater to.For existing text examples,to make it more relevant to everyone, consider using examples like shopping lists, etc.</li>
     </ol>
   <br>
 - **Challenges around Policy and Ethics**.
 GitHub is blocked in countries that are sanctioned by the US, which means our lessons on working with git on GitHub are not equitably accessible around the world.
-Here are some ways to approach policy and ethical issues as they arise:
+Ways, suggested in the discussions, to approach policy and ethical issues as they arise:
     <ol style="list-style-type: lower-alpha;">
       <li>Actively work with The Carpentries community to determine how global technology politics and policy changes should impact The Carpentries' use of different platforms.
 Developing a broad rubric for how to approach these kinds of decisions will help make recalibrating fast and painless where need be.</li>
       <li>Introduce a stand-alone module in the lessons on the broader topic of privacy and ethics, and best practices around these, for people looking to adopt git for use in different workflows.</li>